craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 ```
 # GRADE THREE PARTY PACKAGE
 - GRADE THREE BAG OF HOLDING
-	- This bag can hold up to...
+	- This bag can hold up to 300 pounds, and will never weigh more than 6 pounds.
+It's physical form is immutable, and it cannot be stretched to fit anything larger than one by one foot.
 	- Currently, it contains the following...
 		- A PARCHMENT
-			- This simple yellow parchment reads; ""
+			- This simple yellow parchment reads; "Please find the following items in this package..."
+				- The multiples of 6 are for each member of the party.
+				- The individual items are for a member of the party.
 		- SIX (6) DARK STEEL DAGGERS
 			- This dagger is simple, and sharp.
 The blade, guard, and pommel are made of a dark gray metal.
 The grip is a material unlike any metal or leather you have felt before - it is *perfectly* smooth.
 			- Mechanically, this is a **+2 dagger**.
 		- SIX (6) COPPERHAMMER ADJUSTABLE PROTECTIVE VESTS
 			- This vest is made of a thin bronze scale-mail.
 While the "adjustable" in it's name seems misleading, the largest among you and the smallest find this vest comfortably conforms to you and your form.
-			- Mechanically, this is a **+2 vest of protection**, and does not qualify as armor.
+			- Mechanically, this is a **+1 vest of protection**, and does not qualify as armor.
 		- SIX (6) EVERLIGHT CANDLES
 		- SIX (6) COPPERHAMMER ADJUSTABLE CHAIN-LENGTHS
-		- SIX DARKSTEEL BREAKERBARS
+		- SIX (6) DARKSTEEL BREAKERBARS
-		- SIX EVERLASTING FLASKS (OF WATER)
+		- SIX (6) LASTING FLASKS (OF WATER)
+		- SIX (6) LASTING FLASKS (OF OIL)
+		- SIX (6) S.S.S.
+PERSONAL SHELTERS
+		- ONE (1) PUGALIST'S RING
+		- ONE (1) THE AXE OF GROD, OF BLACKACID
+		- ONE (1) COPPERHAMMER BLADE
 		-
 ```